-Fig. 23: Pitch angle and aircraft trajectory response during flight with 16.8 m/s maximum magnitude symmetric discrete gust excitation
+Fig. 21 Elevator input during flight with 16.8 m/s maximum magnitude symmetric discrete gust excitation

 The gust intensity is reduced to determine if a less severe gust leads to less deviation in pitch angle and elevator input.
-That is what is observed in Figs. 22 and 24, which compares the controller results for the gust intensities mentioned in Table 5.
-However, even with a small gust magnitude of $1.52 \,\mathrm{m\,s^{-1}}$ , some deviation is still observed.
+That is what is observed in Figs. 23 and 24, which compares the controller results for the gust intensities mentioned in Table 5.
+However, even with a small gust magnitude of 1.52 m s^{-1} , some deviation is still observed.
 The results indicate that gust intensity has a more significant influence on pitch angle control compared to altitude.
 This is because the altitude deviation from the path shows minimal changes for the different gust intensity cases.